theroadninja/waterflow/notes/PerformanceTests.md

 * test effect of putting all VARCHAR values at max length.
 * test whether having lots of tags creating a performance issue.
 * test not having an index on job_tags.tag
+* test not having an index on job.created_utc

 ## Single Threaded Tests